golangtutorial

 func CreateCheckoutSession(w http.ResponseWriter, r *http.Request) {

-u := getUser(r) // get the current user, or nil, from request context
+u := getUser(r) // Get the current user from your application's context/session

 lineItems := []*stripe.CheckoutSessionLineItemParams{